-- Meets the expectations of the WFTDA position titled "Risk Coordinator" - Maintains an up-to-date emergency contact list for active Skaters - Maintains file drawer of up-to-date Medical History forms for active Skaters (see Appendix C) - Maintains log of Skater injuries and communicates Skater status to coaches - Collects Medical Clearance (see Appendix C) forms and communicates Skater status to coaches - Ensures league WFTDA representative receives WFTDA Injury Reports - Provides, at minimum, annual training for professional and volunteer safety personnel pertaining to the sideline management of injuries - Maintains an Emergency Action Plan (EAP) for both practice and game venues - Develops and adjusts wellness policies as needed by the league - Ensures clear communication of the wellness policies to all members - Serves as an advocate for the health and well-being of all Skaters - Monthly inventory of medical supplies (expiration dates, items used, bandages should be replaced yearly if stored in a non-temperature-controlled space) - Reviews and ensures compliance with Risk Coordinator Checklist for Games Pre-event - Familiar with all policies and procedures, including: - WFTDA Risk Management Guidelines - The Rules of Flat Track Roller Derby track and safety requirements - WFTDA and/or tournament track setup requirements - League or event policies
+- Meets the expectations of the WFTDA position titled "Risk Coordinator." - Maintains an up-to-date emergency contact list for active Skaters. - Maintains file drawer of up-to-date Medical History forms for active Skaters (Appendix C). - Maintains log of Skater injuries and communicates Skater status to coaches. - Collects Medical Clearance (see Appendix C) forms and communicates Skater status to coaches. - Ensures injured participants know they must file their injury report online at wftdi.com. - Maintains an Emergency Action Plan (EAP) for both practice and game venues. - Develops and adjusts wellness policies as needed by the league. - Ensures clear communication of the wellness policies to all members. - Serves as an advocate for the health and well-being of all Skaters. - Monthly inventory of medical supplies (expiration dates, items used, bandages should be replaced yearly if stored in a non-temperature-controlled space). - Familiar with all policies and procedures, including: - WFTDA Risk Management Guidelines. - The Rules of Flat Track Roller Derby track and safety requirements. - WFTDA and/or tournament track setup requirements. - League or event policies.